Matcha Tea: All You Need to Know

 History of Matcha Tea

 The captivating tale of matcha tea unfurls against the backdrop of ancient China, during the Tang Dynasty (618-907 CE).
-It was a time when the art of tea was beginning to take shape, and innovative methods of tea preparation were emerging.
+This era witnessed the blossoming of tea artistry and innovative preparation methods.
 Tea leaves were transformed into compressed cakes, a technique that would lay the foundation for matcha's journey.

 As the maritime Silk Road connected civilizations, these tea cakes made their way to Japan, alongside the spiritual teachings of Zen Buddhism.
 Buddhist monks, in particular, were drawn to the calming effects of tea consumption.
 This marked the initial introduction of tea to Japan, igniting a cultural transformation that would evolve over the centuries.